alphagov/whitehall/README.md

 This will automatically prepare your test database for parallel work.

+### Running javascript unit tests

+Javascript unit tests can be run together:

+    rake test:javascript

+To run individual tests or when debugging:

+    ./script/javascript-test-server

+And go to http://localhost:3100/test/qunit in the browser

+NB: The shared mustache templates must be compiled for the tests to pass.
+Take care not to commit the compiled templates to the repository.

+    rake shared_mustache:compile
+    rake shared_mustache:clean

 ### Running the server locally

     $ bundle exec rails s